KWA Officers

 Travis Murphy joined the KWA Board of Directors at the end of 2021, and serves on the Resource Development Committee.
 He first got involved after returning from working in Indonesia.
 The tap water there was not potable, and it was common to see open sewage trenches dug right beside a roadway or sidewalk.
 He saw firsthand how water can make such a difference in the quality of people’s lives and wanted to help KWA’s mission of protecting, restoring, and celebrating Kentucky’s waterways.
 He holds a degree in European Studies from the US Air Force Academy and an MBA from the University of Illinois.
 He works as a Process Engineer for Michelin and spends his time with his wife and two children when he’s not hiking with his backpacking group.

-Kuntesh “KC” Naik, Salt River
+Kuntesh “KC” Naik

 KC joined the KWA Board of Directors in 2023.
 KC is Director of Strategic Planning and Chief of Staff at Humana, and previously served as the Operations Leader for the Humana Foundation.
 KC is originally from Zimbabwe and moved to the United States when he was 11 years old with his family.
 He has lived in Louisville since then that time and is a graduate of the University of Louisville.
 He grew up enjoying Floyds Fork which instilled in him a commitment to protection and conservation of nature and water.